gwoosoft/RestaurantsAPI/README.md

 - Lombok is not used in this project.

 **TODO: adding service layer to restcontroller and adding some unit test**
+- Added Service Layer and created DTO class.
+Check `getTopRestaurantsBasedOnRating` to see the updates.
+- `getAllCuisines` still needs to be updated with service layer

 **DynamoDB table schema**
 - PrimaryKey: cuisine